Et-17/KOI_Documentation/KOI AI Camera.md

 ## MicroPython Programming

 As written earlier, you can access MicroPython either through the REPL or through the SD card.
 Refer to the [MicroPython Website](https://MicroPython.org/) for more information on the language generally, but if you know Python you shouldn't have too much trouble.

+### Onboard Buttons

+At any time you can get the status of the onboard buttons using `btnAValue()` and `btnBValue()` which will return a `1` when the button is pressed, and a `0` when the button is not pressed.
+Unfortunately there is not a way to have the buttons trigger an event.

+### Screenshot Display

+Every picture is stored to a file name.
+In order to take a photo, use `img.save("name")`, where name is the name of the file that you store.
+The photos that it stores are JPEGs, so it is recommended to store the images with the extension `.jpg`.
+In the future, you can briefly display the image on screen with `loadImage("name")`.

 ### WiFi